wp-plugins/encryption-contest/readme.txt

 Stable tag: 1.0

-This plugin allows you to create competition for all logged users.
+This plugin allows you create competition based on time for all logged users.

 == Description ==
-Encryption contest adds your website totaly new feature, what WP normally doesn't support.
-Without this plugin you can use only 3th-party aplications with advertising on you website.
-This plugin offer you way to create your own competition system.
-All evaluation doing your website and all data are saved on your website.
-And that's not all!

-You can prepare task queue for week, month or year beforehand.
-How do you want.
-Once you prepare task and then you will not care about that.
+Plugin contains a complete system for evaluating contests.
+It allows you create tasks queue for future days (such as task-1 for first week, task-2 for weekend etc.).
+Tasks changing is based on date.
+Once you set parameters and you no longer have to worry about anything.
 All is doing automatically.
-Any time you can change assigment, if it not seem good.
-It's easy and even a child can handle it.

 When one task expirate, next task is followed and summary email is sended to you with results.
 You can manualy confirm user answer, if you think it's right.
 No problem, only hit one button.

 = Creating tasks =
 It's absolutely easy.
 1. Go to admin menu on page Encryption contest and hit create new task.
 1. Fill expirate date (from - to) with right solution, what user should answer.
-1. Choose code from checkbox and save it all.
+1. Choose code from checkbox and save it.
+So easy.

 = Interface =
 First one is front-end created by shortcode `[encryption-contest]`.
 You can place it on any page and user can start it using immediately.
 There is set one default Task for your inspiration, how does it works.